 We also acknowledge that as investors and fiduciaries, we have the opportunity to use our influence to improve the management of human rights in the companies in which we invest on behalf of our beneficiaries.
 Business value chains have become increasingly global and complex.
 Companies and their investors are exposed to risks stemming from the mismanagement and sometimes explicit exploitation of people who are workers, contractors, suppliers, host communities and consumers.
 In addition to the adverse impacts to the holders of those rights, there are also risks to investors.
 According to the UN Guiding Principles, to manage these risks companies should avoid causing, benefiting from (directly or indirectly), or contributing to adverse human rights impacts through their own business activities and address such impacts when they occur.
 They should also prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed directly to those impacts.
 Furthermore, they should seek to support the remediation of adverse human rights impacts within the business, supply chains or broader stakeholder groups.

-The Alphinity Sustainable Share Fund Compliance Committee includes co-Portfolio Managers, Stephane Andre and Bruce Smith, and an independent sustainability expert, Elaine Prior.
+The Alphinity Sustainable Share Fund Compliance Committee includes co-Portfolio Managers, Stephane Andre and Bruce Smith, and independent sustainability experts, Elaine Prior and Melissa Stewart.

 The Committee’s role is to rigorously review the investable universe to ensure compliance with the Fund’s Charter; adjudicate on ‘grey areas’; refine the Charter and filters as the SDGs evolve; help identify areas of company engagement; and review the external service providers used.